Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

 General changes
 ---------------

-- This implementation uses header bars instead of traditional windows.
+- This implementation uses header bars instead of traditional windows with a toolbar.
 Why?

     + Because upstream is planing to switch to this aberration belched from the bowels of corporations full of web developers playing at being software developers.
 SO, better get used to this garbage in preparation for when it's forced down our throats.
     + Gtk.HeaderBars are easier to deal with (just create one and throw all widgets inside it).
 So, there is the barely bright side.
 LOL